DukeTheOne/DukeTheOne.github.io/Operating_System/Introduction/ch_1.7.md

 #### Emulator

 > Emulator can simulate different CPU types.
-For example, BlueStacks can run Android enviroment on computer.
+For example, BlueStacks can run Android environment on computer.

 #### VM vs Container